yoavram-lab/Self-Replicating-Artificial-Neural-Networks/README.md

 Because multi-GPU machines are expensive, we developed a Python library for distributed GPU computing.
 Using this library, multiple machines, each with at least one GPU device, located in different places around the world, can be used as workers to perform multiple GPU intensive tasks.
 The API is similar to `multiprocessing.Pool`, the standard Python API for multiprocessing.
-For more information, refer to the [Github page of the library](https://github.com/boaz85/DistributedComputing).
+For more information, refer to the [Github repository of the library](https://github.com/boaz85/DistributedComputing).

 ### Example small-scale evolutionary experiment
 This repository contains an example parameters file under evolutionary_experiment/parameters.
 With the provided pre-generated and pre-trained files, it can be used to evolve a small population of 50 SeRANNs on a single GPU for 100 generations.
 Most of the modern GPUs should be able to support populations of up to 100 SeRANNs.
 We used 8 nVIDIA Tesla V100 GPUs to evolve a population of 1000 SeRANNs.